Best 14 CI/CD Tools You Must Know

 - Keeps configuration tidy by reusing pipeline configurations via GoCD’s template system

-- Numerous plugins already available
+- Numerous plugins available

 License: Free and open-source